witek-formanski/witek-formanski/README.md

 Software Developer | Computer Science student
 ----------------------------------------

 My primary languages are C++ and C#.
-I enjoy performance optimization, well-configured CI/CD pipelines and clear project architecture.
+I enjoy performance optimization, well-configured CI/CD pipelines, and clear project architecture.

 ## 📄 Basic facts:
 - Computer Science student at the Faculty of Mathematics, Informatics, and Mechanics, University of Warsaw